 Fall Brunch Recipes

 Not that there needs to be an excuse for brunch, but why not celebrate the arrival of a new season with a fall-inspired brunch?
-Featuring cinnamon, apple, and pumpkin-forward recipes to spotlight the flavors of the season, these fall brunch recipes also features hearty breakfast casseroles, egg dishes, savory biscuits, homemade waffles, and sweet treats.
+Featuring cinnamon, apple, and pumpkin-forward recipes to spotlight the flavors of the season, these fall brunch recipes feature hearty breakfast casseroles, egg dishes, savory biscuits, homemade waffles, and sweet treats.
+They’ll help you present a seasonal spread your friends will devour.

 recipe image

 “This is a fun treat to make and eat!
 My mom used to make this for me when I was a kid.
-It would be a special treat when she made it.” – Shauna
+It would be a special treat when she made it.
+I love making it now for Thanksgiving morning.” – Shauna

 recipe image